Chocobosaurus/uzh-data-science-project/README.md

 - Weijia Zhong
 - Xiaohan Zhu

+## Webpage

+We provide an overview of our results on the webpage  [sagerpascal.github.io/uzh-data-science-project](https://sagerpascal.github.io/uzh-data-science-project/).
+We use github actions to build and deploy the content in the [/docs](./docs) folder directly to this webpage.

 ## Data

 The data can be downloaded from the data collection of Zurich at [data.stadt-zuerich.ch](https://data.stadt-zuerich.ch/dataset/vbz_fahrgastzahlen_ogd).